His briefing on Monday – The New York Times

 • We are listening to "The Daily,quot;.
 Our latest episode is about how two pairs of twins, scrambled at birth, changed their lives in an instant.

-• Here is our Mini Crossword, and a clue: Dominant Personality (five letters).
+• Here is today's Mini Crossword, and a clue: Medicine Unit (four letters).
 You can find all of our puzzles here.

 • NYT Parenting's Instagram account, our site for evidence-based parenting advice, has 77,500 followers.